-Fast Web Media is returning to its roots by relocating to Manchester city centre.
+Fast Web Media has returned to its roots by relocating to Manchester city centre.

 We were based in the city centre when we started 21 years ago and now, after six years at MediaCityUK, we're setting up camp at the Waterhouse building, 41 Spring Gardens.

 The building has been carefully refurbished, with an open plan, modern and highly collaborative design creating an outstanding working environment.
 It's a perfect fit for the next ambitious stage of our growth.